brianmickey/100-days-of-code/r1-log.md

 ### R0D9
 Worked on my FCC Survey page, started adding labels and ids.
 Need to better understand id, name, and label for fields with multiple options.

+### R0D10
+Went to a meetup for a "Javascript Crash Course" which wasn't what I expected it to be, but I still learned some things and met a few people.
+Came home and worked on my survey page for FCC, added/fixed my element labels.